 - Integration with Salesforce, Zendesk, and other enterprise tools

-- Real-time workaround messaging and guided feature adoption alongside survey data
+- Real-time in-app messaging and guided feature adoption alongside survey data

 Pendo Pros

-- Behavioral data and survey data in the same environment; no data wrangling or exporting
+- Behavioral and survey data in the same environment; no data wrangling required

 - Segmentation by product usage makes targeting more precise than standalone tools